timofeysie/nextjs-markdown-blog/README.md

 Based on the simple [blog of Telmo Goncalves](https://telmo.im/writings/open-sourcing-blog) which uses React via Next.js to serve up markdown content.

+This project uses [react-markdown](https://github.com/rexxars/react-markdown) to handle markdown formatting and [gray-matter](https://www.npmjs.com/package/gray-matter) to parse the file frontmatter data.

 ## Workflow

 ```bash
 npm run dev
 ```

+To ship a new version, merge a pull request to the master branch.
+Vercel will automatically create a production deployment.

 ## App structure